What does GDPR mean for your business?

 - Data breaches – make sure you have the right procedures in place to detect, report and investigate a personal data breach.
 Make sure you’ve shared these processes with the appropriate members of your team.

-- Data Protection by Design and Data Protection Impact Assessments – familiarise yourself with the ICO’s code of practice on Privacy Impact Assessments, as well as the latest guidance from the Article 29 Working Party, and work out how and when to implement them in your organisation.
+- Data Protection by Design and Data Protection Impact Assessments – take some time to read the ICO’s guide to GDPR, and work out how to implement it in your organisation.

 - International – if your business operates in more than one EU member state (ie you carry out cross-border processing), you should determine your lead data protection supervisory authority.
-Article 29 Working Party guidelines will help you do this.
+The ICO’s online checklist can help you do this.

 All businesses are subject to the same principles, and the steps and sources of information here are by no means exhaustive and shouldn’t replace professional advice.
 For more help, we recommend speaking to a professional adviser or your accountant.